REPORTING CONTENT ON ZALANDO

 Developing a lexical space, rather than rigid rules, to help localisation and scalability

-Collab: Legal, Central Functions, CuCa, Design
+Collab: Legal, Central Functions, Customer Care, Design

 Starting simple